Top 10 Things to Do in Italy: Planning Your Italian Journey

 Lake Como: Feel the Magic of Wonderful Scenery

 Lake Como is one of the deepest lakes in Europe, with a depth of up to 410 meters (1,345 feet).
-It is located in the north of Italy, in the region of Lombardy.
+It is located in northern Italy, in the region of Lombardy.
 You can even sunbathe and swim here during the summer months because Lake Como has several lovely beaches.
 When weather conditions allow, you can go windsurfing and sailing.

 On the shores of Lake Como, you will see several beautiful villas.
 They are known for their attractively landscaped gardens, of which Villa Monastero and Villa Balbianello stand out for their beauty.